 6. Data acquisition of mechanical systems

-7. Dynamic computer networks
+7. Dynamic and distributed computer networks

 8. Operating Systems

 Hossain, MI, Eager, D & Walker, P 2019, 'Simulation of Racing Greyhound Kinematics', 9th International Conference on Simulation and Modeling Methodologies, Technologies and Applications, SciTePress, Prague, Czech Republic.View/Download from: UTS OPUS

 This paper outlines greyhound dynamics results for yaw rate, speed, and the congestion pattern during a race derived through numerical modelling.
 The simulation results presented are also correlated to actual race data to validate modelling performance and reliability.
 The tasks carried out include the development of a numerical model for greyhound veering and race related supporting models, creating track 3D models replicated from actual survey data of the track, establishing a simulation environment that emulates an actual greyhound race, and the processing of both simulation and actual race data.
 The results show that greyhounds are susceptible to experience varying high acceleration in first five seconds into the race, during which a minimum average forward acceleration of 3.9 m/s2 was calculated, a peak yaw rate magnitude of 0.4 rad/s before the bend while transitioning into the track, and congestion during a race is affected by lure driving performance.

 Mahdavi, F, Hossain, MI, Hayati, H, Eager, D & Kennedy, P 2018, 'Track Shape, Resulting Dynamics and Injury Rates of Greyhounds', Volume 13: Design, Reliability, Safety, and Risk, International Mechanical Engineering Congress and Exposition, ASME, Pittsburgh, Pennsylvania, USA.View/Download from: UTS OPUS or Publisher's site